JoshuaMichaelHall-Tech/project-security-automation/README.md

-# Security Automation Suite for Financial Services
+# Security Automation Suite for Financial Services (IN DEVELOPMENT)

+# IN DEVELOPMENT

 A comprehensive security and compliance automation platform designed specifically for financial services organizations.
 This project provides automated security controls, compliance validation, and evidence collection for regulatory requirements including SOX, PCI-DSS, GDPR, and FINRA.